 - Washington University in St. Louis (St. Louis, Missouri)

 - University of Washington (Seattle, Washington)

 - National Heart, Lung and Blood Institute (Bethesda, Maryland)

 - The Hospital for Sick Children (Toronto, Ontario, Canada)

-All GDMCC sites have expertise in studying the genetics and pathogenesis of airway diseases, design of clinical trials, and development of novel therapeutics for defective lung defenses.
+All Consortium sites have expertise in studying the genetics and pathogenesis of airway diseases, clinical trial design, and development of novel therapeutics for defective lung defenses.
 In this proposal, we will develop collaborative, intellectual, and methodological resources for the study of rare diseases of the airways.
 Finally, the consortium plans to establish training programs in rare airways diseases, and develop regional and internet-based networks to provide information about such rare diseases to the patients, medical professionals, and lay public for education, referral, and recruitment of study subjects.